Exceptional points in a topological photonic system: Model and formulas

 with the oscillation frequency $\omega$.
 Further substituting $\omega_\sigma(-i\partial_x)=\omega_c - v_g k_c -i\sigma v_g\partial_x$ and the wave functions Eq.~\eqref{eq-W} into Eq.~\eqref{eq-Dy}, one can find the transmission coefficient $t$, i.e.,

-where $\varGamma\equiv V^2/v_g$ describes the effective coupling between the TW and TWGC, see Fig.~\ref{fig-model}(a).
+where $\varGamma\equiv V^2/v_g$ describes the effective coupling between the bus TW and TWGC, see Fig.~\ref{fig-model}(a).
 The corresponding transmissivity reads

-The transmission spectra are plotted as functions of $g$ and $\varGamma$ in Figs.~\ref{fig-model}(b-e).
+The transmission spectra are plotted as functions of $g$ and $\varGamma$ in Figs.~\ref{fig-model}(b-c) and (e-f).
 One or two minimum transmission points (MTPs) can be observed in the frequency domain, determined by the ratio $\eta\equiv \varGamma/2g$.
-For $\eta<1$ there are two MTPs at which the transmissivities are exactly equal to zero, while for $\eta>1$ there is only one at which the transmissivity is greater than zero, see Figs.~\ref{fig-model}(c, e).
-Two regions are separated by the transition point of $\eta=1$, as demonstrated by the grey dash-dotted curves in Figs.~\ref{fig-model}(b, d).
+For $\eta<1$ there are two MTPs at which the transmissivities are exactly equal to zero, while for $\eta>1$ there is only one at which the transmissivity is greater than zero, see Figs.~\ref{fig-model}(c, f).
+Two regions are separated by the transition point of $\eta=1$, as demonstrated by the grey dash-dotted curves in Figs.~\ref{fig-model}(b, e).
 Such a transition point, intuitively, is just the EP in the present topological architecture.
 It can be confirmed by mapping the numerator of Eq.~\eqref{eq-t} to the following two-level $\cal PT$ symmetric Hamiltonian,

-$\varGamma$ measures the gain and loss rates of the two levels.
+where $\varGamma$ measures the gain and loss rates of the two levels.
+Though the whole coupled TW-TWGC structure is Hermitian [see Eq.~\eqref{eq-H}], the TWGC as a subsystem could be non-Hermitian since it couples with the bus TW.
+A simple derivation for this effective Hamiltonian is provided in Appendix.
 The zero-transmission points in Eq.~\eqref{eq-t} are exactly determined by the eigenfrequencies of $H_{\cal {PT}}$, reading as